Santiago de Compostela, Spain, October 1, 2000

 On that day, Krajnc had received a Credencial del Peregrino,

-a Pilgrim's passport of sorts, at the church of Santiago in Jaca.
+at the church of Santiago in Jaca.

 The small folder has spaces for the official seals and stamps of the various stations of the Camino,